22vv0/asphyxia_plugins/README.md

 	- You can use patches to force the game to imitate gold cab.
 - Added "Step This Way" Challenge difficulties
 - Added "MVP" to SONGS_WORLD.
+- Added "Time to HYPERDRIVE" to SONGS_WORLD.
+	- Song should appear if you're Silver rank in WORLD LEAGUE.
+- Added new charts to advanced play
+	- "1116"
+	- "Sahara"
+	- "High & Low" (CHA)
+	- "ONYX" (CHA)
+- Added new player customization options in Profile Settings.
+	- BPL Team Supporter Appeal Board

 ### fork-mdx-3.0.2